Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 ### Metrics and Evaluation

-.NET code Coverage is performed by CodeCov
+.NET code Coverage is performed by codecov

 We don’t evaluate it, and we have no targets.